decentstack/decentstack/docs/middleware_interface.md

 The middleware interface is intended to complement the standard [Dat SDK](https://github.com/datproject/sdk) toolset, defining a datastructure agnostic approach to Application Defined Replication control.

-It separates core storage from replication management, allowing the top-level application to define the replication rules.
+It separates core storage from replication management, allowing the top-level application to define the _what_, _when_ and _how_ something is stored and replicated.

-Which for instance gives us a chance to solve scaling issues related to high core-counts.

-## Introducing the interface
+## Introduction

-The interface describes a set of methods that should be easy and straightforward to implement.
+The interface describes a set of methods that should be straightforward to implement.

 Once implemented, your software can be included in a stack and communicate with other stack-denizents without prior knowledge of the stack configuration.